Jongho

-Choi Jong-ho (born October 12, 2000), known professionally as Jongho, is a South Korean singer and actor.
+Choi Jong-ho (born October 12, 2000), known mononymously as Jongho, is a South Korean singer and actor.
 He debuted as the main vocalist of the boy group Ateez in 2018.
-Jongho has also released multiple Korean drama soundtracks, including "Gravity" for the drama Reborn Rich and "A Day" for the drama Lovely Runner.

-Outside of his music endeavors, Jongho made his acting debut in the 2021 KBS drama Imitation and contributed to multiple original soundtracks as a member of Shax, a fictional idol group in the series.
+Jongho made his acting debut in the 2021 KBS drama Imitation.
+He also contributed to multiple original soundtracks of the drama as a member of Shax, a fictional idol group in the series.

 Early life

 Choi Jongho was born on October 12, 2000, in Nowon District, Seoul, South Korea.
 Jongho graduated from Noil Middle School and Surak High School.
 He is currently enrolled in Global Cyber University in the Department of Broadcasting and Entertainment.

 Career

 2017: Pre-debut

 In 2017, Jongho was introduced as one of the trainees from KQ Entertainment on the JTBC survival reality show Mix Nine.
 He was eliminated in the tenth episode with a final ranking of 43.

 He was then introduced as a member of the pre-debut group "KQ Fellaz" alongside seven others, all of whom are now part of the boy group Ateez.